xue2sheng/kdb-quickfix-plugin/README.md

 # kdb-quickfix-plugin
-Plugin to test FIX application from kdb+
+Plugin to test FIX applications from kdb+